 Technology News & Trends, Issue 39, Dec 2008

-In the summer of 2005, approximately 20,000 Chinese brake ferns of a patented variety were installed the Crozet Orchard near Crozet, VA, to address residential properties exhibiting high concentrations of arsenic in soil.
+In the summer of 2005, approximately 20,000 Chinese brake ferns of a patented variety were installed at the Crozet Orchard near Crozet, VA, to address residential properties exhibiting high concentrations of arsenic in soil.

-Results of the 1998 Field Demonstration and Preliminary Implementation Guidance for Phytoremediation of Lead-Contaminated Soil the Twin Cities Army Ammunition Plant, Arden Hills, Minnesota
+Results of the 1998 Field Demonstration and Preliminary Implementation Guidance for Phytoremediation of Lead-Contaminated Soil at the Twin Cities Army Ammunition Plant, Arden Hills, Minnesota

 A.D.
 Behel, Jr., P.A.
 Pier, R.A.
 Almond, J.J.
 Kelsoe, and J.J.
 Hoagland.